firstbirdtech/api-docs/source/includes/_webhooks.md

 ## Configuring Webhooks
 Webhooks can be configured as a Company Administrator within the Integration tab of the `Account Preferences`.
 For a single webhook destination you have to configure your callback URL, which can be either HTTP or HTTPS.
-You can decide fo yourself which of the available events should be sent to which webhook destination.
+You can decide yourself which of the available events should be sent to which webhook destination.

 ![webhooks settings](images/webhooks_screenshot.png)